Marcopolo1975/Alpine-Hiking-Club/README.md

   - In this section user will be introduced to the dream hiking location. this section encourages new people to join the club and adopt a healthy and adventurous hobby.
-  - There's brief description of different hiking locationc of Apls in different European countries. photographs of beautiful hiking loactions attracts users.
+  - There's brief description of different hiking locations of Apls in different European countries. photographs of beautiful hiking locations attracts users.
 ![Club Ethos](assets/Docs/Hiking-locations.webp)

 - __Events section__

-  - In this sections user finds upcoming events, those are very important for hiking and tracking Hobbyists.
+  - Events section  In this sections user finds upcoming events, those are very important for hiking and tracking Hobbyists.
-- Training Workshop . the traning workshops offers the mental and physical traning to make  people ready for hikes or tracking in different locations and weather conditions.
+- Training Workshop
+ the training workshops offers the mental and physical training to make people ready for hikes or tracking in different locations and weather conditions.
-  - Tour planing Webinar. this  Section offers webinars those covers all details you need to plan for a spacific loaction and weather conditions hiking Tour.
+  - Tour planing Webinar
+  this Section offers webinars those covers all details you need to plan for a specific location and weather conditions hiking Tour.

 ![upcoming Events](assets/Docs/upcoming-events.webp)